Cyber-Intruder/DmarcHunter/README.md

 7 - The results will be shown.

-8 - If you want to return the default execution policy, run the following command: "Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope CurrentUser"
+8 - If you want to return the default execution policy(recommended), run the following command: "Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope CurrentUser"

 Output example: